Breakfast & Lunch

 Our meal program is being provided by Sodexo Food Company.
 This group is a subsidiary of the West Allis School System Food Service.
 We are delighted to have the opportunity to bring their program into our community.
 Students may qualify for free or reduced breakfast and lunches through Direct Certification or by filling out an application.
 All meals must be ordered in advance.

-For school year 2021-22, due to Covid-19, the school/district participates in the Seamless Summer Program (SSO) and approval of eligibility for free or reduced meals does not change your child’s ability to receive school meals at no charge.
+For the school year 2021-22, due to Covid-19, the school/district participates in the Seamless Summer Program (SSO) and approval of eligibility for free or reduced meals does not change your child’s ability to receive school meals at no charge.

 - Breakfast will be served in a bag, containing a grain.
-The student has a choice of a fruit or vegetable, juice, and milk.
+The student has a choice of fruit or vegetable, juice, and milk.
 All breakfast meals will be served cold.

 - Students must order their breakfast a month ahead.
 They cannot order the day of or the day before.